Easy to Difficult Bible Trivia Quiz

 What is the closest definition of agnostic?

 a.
-This individual holds a strong belief in the worship of Satan and the devil.
+This individual holds a strong belief in the worship of Satan, the devil.

 b.
 Agnostics believe that the existence of a God is unknown.